translationalneuromodeling/tapas/sem/README.md

 This toolbox can be installed as a python package.
-Although no inference algorithm is currently implemented, it can be used in combination with packages implementing maximum likelihood estimators or the Metropolis-Hasting algorithm.
-After installation it can be imported as
+Although no inference algorithm is currently implemented, it can be used in combination with packages implementing maximum likelihood estimation or the Metropolis-Hasting algorithm.
+After installation, it can be imported as
 ~~~~
 from tapas.sem.antisaccades import likelihoods as seria
 ~~~~